debkbanerji/netflix-sync-party/README.md

 ### Do you support chat?

-The extension doesn't support video or text chat, since external services almost certainly do that better, and you'll almost always have a chat that you use to plan your party anyway.
+The extension doesn't support video or text chat, since external services almost certainly do that better, and you'll probably have a chat that you use to plan your party anyway.

+### Do you support syncing across multiple episodes?

+We currently don't support syncing across multiple episodes, but you can easily generate a new link once the new episode starts.

 ### Why did you make this?